PDBe-KB/pdbe-pisa-json/README.md

 ## Legacy API

-The old API points that will be retired on the 17th October 2022 can be found at https://www.ebi.ac.uk/pdbe/api/doc/pisa.html
+The old API points that will be retired on **TBD** can be found at https://www.ebi.ac.uk/pdbe/api/doc/pisa.html

 ## New API endpoints